 - license businesses that cause local environmental impacts, as defined by the State Environmental Department;

-- license business located or developed on Local conservation area; and
+- license businesses located or developed on local conservation areas; and

-The main guidelines for the implementation of environmental licensing are provided in Federal Law No. 6,938/81.
-Complementary Law No. 140/2011, which discusses the municipal, state and federal jurisdiction for licensing, taking as a basis the location of the project, as well as CONAMA Resolutions No. 001/86 No. 237/97.
+The main guidelines for the implementation of environmental licensing are provided in Federal Law No. 6,938/81, Complementary Law No. 140/2011, which discusses the municipal, state and federal jurisdiction for licensing, taking as a basis the location of the project, as well as CONAMA Resolutions No. 001/86 and No. 237/97.

-Environmental licences are usually composed of a preliminary licence, in which the environmental feasibility of the project and identification of all environmental impacts to be caused by such business is analysed, and relevant actions to mitigate, compensate or neutralise such impacts.
-After that, the environmental authority approves the project (together with other relevant authorities) for the installation of the project and operational test (installation licence); after the conclusion of all the steps and tests provided for in the installation licence, relevant authority inspect the area and grants the relevant environmental operation licence.
+Environmental licences are usually composed of a preliminary licence, in which the environmental feasibility of the project and identification of all environmental impacts to be caused by the business is analysed, and relevant actions to mitigate, compensate or neutralise the impacts.
+After that, the environmental authority approves the project (together with other relevant authorities) for the installation of the project and operational test (installation licence); after the conclusion of all the steps and tests provided for in the installation licence, the relevant authority inspects the area and grants the relevant environmental operation licence.

 Environmental licences are usually issued with a number of technical requirements that must be complied with in order to assure the maintenance of their validity.
 Non-compliance with the mentioned technical requirements may lead to the suspension of the licence and imposition of administrative penalties, as well as obligation to recover and compensate environmental damages.

-In accordance with the Federal Law, agricultural and rural enterprises with an operational area equal to or larger than 1,000 hectares are, as part of the preliminary licensing procedure, required to prepare an environmental impact study and environmental impact report (EIA/RIMA).
-EIA/RIMA aims to identify environmental impacts and provides several procedures for mitigating, compensating or neutralising such impacts during the installation phase and throughout the development of the business.
+In accordance with federal law, agricultural and rural enterprises with an operational area equal to or larger than 1,000 hectares are, as part of the preliminary licensing procedure, required to prepare an environmental impact study and environmental impact report.
+These aim to identify environmental impacts and provide several procedures for mitigating, compensating or neutralising such impacts during the installation phase and throughout the development of the business.